 - The Energetic Universe in Focus: Twenty Years of Science with the Chandra X-Ray Observatory – Ryan Hickox (Dartmouth College)

 - The Climates of Other Worlds: Exoplanet Climatology as a Pathway to Accurate Assessments of Planetary Habitability – Aomawa Shields (UC Irvine)

-- Annie Jump Cannon Prize: Tracing the Astrochemical Origins of Familiar and Exotic Planets – Lauren Ilsedore Cleeves (Harvard University CfA)
+- Annie Jump Cannon Prize: Tracing the Astrochemical Origins of Familiar and Exotic Planets – L. Ilsedore Cleeves (University of Virginia)

 - Henry Norris Russell Lectureship: The Limits of Cosmology – Joseph Silk (Johns Hopkins University, Institut d’Astrophysique de Paris, and Oxford University)